 Have y’all seen those fringed macrame coasters around the interwebs?
 Here’s an example from Curly Made, but honestly, they’re everywhere!
 And for good reason, because they’re super adorable.
 The only problem is that I don’t know how to do macrame and I already have a lot of crafts in my life.
 So, I didn’t really feel like learning how to make macrame coasters.
 Maybe one day though, right?

-[[Check out my round-up of 16 free coaster and mug rug patterns!]]
+[[Love coasters?
+Check out my round-up of the best free coaster and mug rug patterns!]]

 I used “Blueberry” Lily Sugar ‘n Cream yarn for my boho bobble coasters (leftover from my cabled dishcloth), but you can use any brand of worsted weight cotton yarn.
 I didn’t want gaps in my coasters (to protect my wood coffee table), so I used a G 4.5 mm hook, which is one size smaller than what’s recommended on the Sugar ‘n Cream package.